scalar-labs/helm-charts/docs/getting-started-scalardl-auditor.md

 # Getting Started with Helm Charts (Scalar DL Auditor)

-This document explains how to get started with Scalar DL Ledger and Auditor by using the Helm Chart in your test environment.
+This document explains how to get started with Scalar DL Ledger and Auditor using the Helm Chart in your test environment.
 Here, we assume that you already have a Mac or Linux environment for testing.

 ## Requirement